Mauricio Segovia

-Mauricio Salvador Segovia Piffaut, (born December 30, 1977) is a Chilean former football (soccer) defender.
+Mauricio Salvador Segovia Piffaut (born December 30, 1977) is a Chilean former footballer who played as a defender.

-He last played for San Marcos de Arica.
 He spent nine seasons in the Chilean First Division and two with the Puerto Rico Islanders of USL-1 before transferring to the RailHawks in 2008.

-Club career
+Playing career

 Segovia began his career as a youth player with Universidad Católica in 1994.
 In 1997, he moved up to the first team and remained with it until he transferred to Unión Española in 1999.
 He then spent a single season with them and another single season with Antofagasta in 2000–2001.